statisticalbiotechnology/dia_sum/index.md

 -FP:7379

 Lets look at another data set and se if we can find a dataset with iRT.TraMLva

+Checking the pyprophet with iRT.TraML file for PASS00779.

 ## 2021-02-10 Experiments in experiment folder conducted.

 Experiments and experiment log in folder...